Bachelor of Education (B. ED.)

 separately with aggregate marks of 50% in total.

 II.
-Minimum passing marks in Educational Psychology Practical, Practice in
+Minimum passing marks in Educational Psychology Practical, Practice

 Teaching and Internship shall be 50%.

 III.
-Successful candidates shall be placed in two divisions both in theory and
+Successful candidates shall be placed in two divisions both in

 Practice in teaching examinations separately as under:

-A First division: candidates obtaining 60% or more aggregate marks.
+A First division: candidates obtaining 60% or more aggregate

 B Second division: candidates obtaining not less than 50% and below 60%